Thesis topics

 Related Work: See Unsupervised Relational Inference Using Masked Reconstruction and Deep symbolic regression for physics guided by units constraints: toward the automated discovery of physical laws

-Prerequisites: background in probability theory and programming
+Prerequisites: background in GNNs and interest in molecular ML